 Core inflation stood at 0.4 percent, and net inflation at 0.3 percent in December 2013.
 In a quarter-on-quarter comparison consumer prices dropped by 0.2 percent.

-In annual terms, the price of education rose 5.7 percent; alcoholic beverages and tobacco by 2.4 percent; hotels, cafés and restaurants by 1.6 percent; clothing and footwear by 1.1 percent; recreation and culture by 0.9 percent; health by 0.5 percent; housing, water, electricity, gas and other fuels by 0.3 percent; and food and non-alcoholic beverages by 0.2 percent, the SITA newswire wrote.
+In annual terms the prices of education went up by 5.7 percent; alcoholic beverages and tobacco by 2.4 percent; hotels, cafés and restaurants by 1.6 percent; clothing and footwear by 1.1 percent; recreation and culture by 0.9 percent; health by 0.5 percent; housing, water, electricity, gas and other fuels by 0.3 percent; and food and non-alcoholic beverages by 0.2 percent, the SITA newswire wrote.